 The 50-50 partnership creates investment opportunities for IDI, which is normally a merchant builder, while allowing J.P.
 Morgan to tap into IDI's development expertise.
 IDI will develop for IPA on a fee basis - the partnership has 2 million sq. ft., valued at approximately $100 million, scheduled for development in the next three years.
-IPA's current portfolio includes distribution facilities in Atlanta;; Los Angeles; El Paso, Texas; Ft.
+IPA's current portfolio includes distribution facilities in Atlanta; Chicago; Los Angeles; El Paso, Texas; Ft.
 Lauderdale, Fla.; Ontario, Calif.; and Salt Lake City.
 All of the buildings in the existing portfolio were built within the past three years.
 IPA also may sell some of its current portfolio and invest in other developers' projects.